-So you graduated from your course, you have obtained your Private Investigator License and you want to commence working in the Civil Investigation Industry!
+So you graduated from your course, you have obtained The Australian Investigation Industry Private Investigator License and you want to commence working in the Civil Investigation Industry!
 What do employers want and how can you match those needs?

 At all times present well, that means physically, emotionally and mentally.
 If you attend a prospective employment interview and you are dressed casually, wearing ratty shoes and complain about your lot in life, as well as present as unsure about your future career… You will have no future career.
 “Poor me’s “get no where in any career and a “poor me” attitude at an interview is the number one reason why!
 They will have sub contract investigators working for them who have experience and are earning $2,500.00 per week.
 The employer is paying them each fortnight, and knows precisely how successful they are.
 The employer does not want a person on her / his team who spends more time making excuses than earning money, when others are outrageously successful right now in this field.